 - Manage bookings

-Customers should be able to view, edit, and cancel bookings in their profile.
+Customers should be able to view, edit, and cancel bookings in their profiles.

 Sometimes customers may need to clarify details on their order; this is easier to do in a live chat.
 At the same time, the platform should not allow customers and businesses to contact each other directly ensuring that all transactions are performed through the platform.
 To do this, you may need to prohibit some keywords that will prevent typing phone numbers, addresses, or prices.